85ip9gh/SpringBoot_CRUD_1/README.md

 - color in "car card" now has square next to it with color from hex value in database(which user chose when adding car)
 - deploy v2 front-end to GCP vm

+### 10/31/2023
+- Add logo to header and Login/Create-Account pages

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)